wandb/docs/content/guides/models/track/log/log-models.md

 <summary>Example: Log and link a model to the W&B Model Registry</summary>

-For example, the proceeding code snippet logs model files and links the model model to a registered model name `"Fine-Tuned-Review-Autocompletion"`.
+For example, the proceeding code snippet logs model files and links the model to a registered model name `"Fine-Tuned-Review-Autocompletion"`.

 To do this, a user calls the `link_model` API.
 When they call the API, they provide a local filepath that points the content of the model (`path`) and they provide a name for the registered model to link it to (`registered_model_name`).